LaunchCodeEducation/linux/content/web-server/exercises/Caddy-Exercises/dotnet/index.md

 git clone https://github.com/LaunchCodeTechnicalTraining/dotnet-techjobs-mvc-artifacts
 ```

-How do you deploy the `dotnot-techjobs-mvc` project using Caddy?
+How do you deploy the `dotnet-techjobs-mvc` project using Caddy?

 {{% expand "Click Here for Answer" %}}
 Ensure the caddy service is running: